Top 10 Unusual Things to Do and See in Berlin. Exploring the city like a local

 Well, I already mentioned some areas with nightclubs.
 It is time to tell about the most interesting ones to visit.
 If you like techno, Berlin is the city for you.
 Even if you don’t like techno and nightclubs in general, visiting one in Berlin is a must for all travelers.

 Most of the city’s clubs were opened after the reunification of the two parts of Berlin.
 The young people suddenly gained freedom that they started to express in very unusual nightclubs in the abandoned factories and houses mostly in East Berlin (also the rent is much cheaper there).
 So, here we go, the top Berlin nightclubs.

 - Berghain.
 One of the most popular nightclubs in Berlin.
-It is the heart of the capital’s techno scene in the same building with another club called Panorama bar with some house music.
+It is the heart of the capital’s techno scene in the same building as another club called Panorama bar with some house music.
 Lots of local clubbers and foreigners are try to get in, which made it more difficult for an individual to get in.

 - Sisyphos.
 This club is has a huge outdoor area and is open only in summer.
-Sisyphos is easier to get in, but standing the line make take a while.
+Sisyphos is easier to get in, but standing in the line make takes a while.
 It works through all the weekend, you can buy some food, and even toothbrushes here, so you can even stay here instead of a hotel.

 Chill in a Späti

 Germany is one of the few countries, where drinking on the streets is allowed.
 It really changed the lifestyle of young people.
 There is no need to go to somebody’s house or spend all your pocket money for 2 beers in a bar.
 That is why, in most of the German cities there are streets, where young people sit drinking beer with empty bars nearby.